entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Jiangsu province, South China.
 Palaeontology.
 52, 369–384. doi:10.1111/j.1475-
 4983.2009.00848.x

+Liu, J. (2013).
+Vertebrate biostratigraphy and paleoecology of the Shanxi Formation (lower Permian) in southeastern Shanxi, China.
+Vertebrata PalAsiatica, 51(1), 51-64.

 Liu, S., Sun, Z., Ji, C., Zhou, M., and Jiang, D. (2020).
 Conodont biostratigraphy and age of the Early Triassic fish-bearing-nodule levels from Nanjing and Jurong, Jiangsu province, South China.
 J. Earth Sci.
 31, 9–22. doi:10.1007/s12583-019-1232-y

+Liu, J., Li, J. L., Wang, Y., Xu, G. H., & Xing, L. D. (2024).
+A new 'deep-bodied' stem-tetrapod from the lower Permian Shanxi Formation of China and its implications for the early evolution of temnospondyls.
+Zoological Journal of the Linnean Society, 200(3), 731-744. https://doi.org/10.1093/zoolinnean/zlad118

 Lombardo, C., Rusconi, M., and Tintori, A. (2008).
 New perleidiform from the Ladinian (Middle Triassic) of the northern Grigna (northern Italy).
 Riv.
 Ital.